zS1L3NT/ts-validate-all-types/README.md

 // >     success: false,
 // >     errors: [ '* > name: Value has unknown property: property' ]
 // > }
-// The pattern of {} means the object must have no properties
+// The rule of {} means the object must have no properties

 console.log(validate(
     { property: "value" },